Call Us

 Currently there are no devices capable of delivering a local anaesthetic through the skin that are TGA approved.

-The MSI No Scalpel Open Ended Technique uses an inert permanent suture rather than a metal clip (which can fall off) or a dissolving suture (which can cause inflammation).
-We also use Bupivacaine local anaesthetic which has a longer duration of action and may protect from nerve inflammation.
+The MSI No Scalpel Open Ended Vasectomy Technique uses an inert permanent suture rather than a metal clip (which can fall off) or a dissolving suture (which can cause inflammation).
+We also use Bupivacaine local anaesthetic which has a longer duration of action and may protect from chronic post operative pain.

 10x less side effects than traditional methods